ilastik binaries are provided for Windows, Linux, and Mac at our download page.

 cd ilastik-1.*-Linux ./run_ilastik.sh

 IBM CPLEX is a commercial solver which is free for academic use.
-To apply for an academic license, the user first needs to apply for an academic membership at IBM.
-Details may be found on the IBM Academic Initiative website.
+Details on the application for an academic license, may be found on the IBM Academic Initiative website.
 Please note that it might take some days until the application gets approved by IBM.

-The current version of ilastik works with IBM ILOG CPLEX Optimization Studio V12.5.1.
-After choosing the appropriate platform, the user has to agree with the IBM license.
+The current version of ilastik works with IBM ILOG CPLEX Optimization Studio V12.6.
+After choosing the appropriate platform, you have to agree with the IBM license.
 Finally, CPLEX may be downloaded and is ready to install.

 Important note: It is not sufficient to download the Trial version of CPLEX since its solver can only handle very small problem sizes.
 Please make sure, the correct version is downloaded as described here.